 The only way to confirm a PAH diagnosis is to visit a board-certified plastic surgeon who is trained in CoolSculpting.
 During an examination, Dr. Schwartz can assess the treated area and ask questions about your CoolSculpting recovery.
 While some patients have tried to treat Paradoxical Adipose Hyperplasia with diet and exercise, this is not an effective option.
 Our office may recommend liposuction to address the hardened tissue.

 Treating PAH with liposuction

 Paradoxical Adipose Hyperplasia is not a life-threatening condition and can be treated with liposuction.
 However, patients with PAH must wait for a period of 6 – 9 months before getting the procedure.
 This is necessary so the fat can soften over time, making liposuction safer and more effective for you.
 While we understand that waiting can be difficult, liposuction is usually successful in giving patients their desired cosmetic results.
 In his office, Dr. Schwartz can review how to prepare for treatment.

-Are you interested in “CoolSculpting near me?”
-Everybody deserves to love their body, and CoolSculpting can help you get there.
-Of course, it is essential that patients educate themselves about the possible risks and complications of cryolipolysis.
-Board-certified plastic surgeon Dr. Jaime Schwartz is happy to provide insights and resources for patients who have questions about Paradoxical Adipose Hyperplasia.
-To schedule CoolSculpting in Beverly Hills, CA, reach out to our office today.
+Are you interested in safe body sculpting that does not leave you with the side effects of coolsculpting?
+Everybody deserves to love their body, and we offer a plethora of services that can help you get there.
+With the possible risks and complications of cryolipolysis, board-certified plastic surgeon Dr. Jaime Schwartz is happy to provide insights and resources for patients who have questions about Paradoxical Adipose Hyperplasia and other options to eliminate fat.
+To schedule an appointment for treatment of Paradoxical Adipose Hyperplasia AKA cryolipolysis in Beverly Hills, CA, reach out to our office today.
 We can review your treatment options.